sharontsanchez/web-sprint-challenge-intro-to-react/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:
 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React is a JavaScript library for building user interfaces.
+It was built by facebook to manage all the data without bogging down the DOM or the web browser.
+React is scalable, reusable and fun to write.
+It takes data and renders it into user interfaces.
+React is a way to offload a lot of the state (data) that apps need to use, from the DOM.
+React allows us to build big, fast web applications with JS.
-1. Describe component state.
+2. Describe component state.
+A component is a loose term to describe a chunk of your site, for example: a header, a footer or a section.
+React component is a regular JavaScript function. setState() schedules an update to a component's state object.
+When state changes, the component responds by re-rendering.
-1. Describe props.
+3. Describe props.
+props are a way of passing data from parent to child.
+Props are plain JavaScript objects that get passed to the component.
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+A sife effect is anything that affects something outside the scope of the function being executed.
+A side effect can cause a component to return a different output for the same state and props.
+Side effects add functionality in a web application.
+We can sync our side effects with state and props changes by passing in a dependency array as the second argument to the effect hook.